samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

               return;
           }

-          // Respond to the client
           response.getOutputStream().println("File uploaded successfully");
           response.setStatus(200);
       }

       private void saveFile(String filename, InputStream fileContent) throws IOException {
-          // Use the original filename provided by the user File file = new File(uploadFolderPath, filename);
+          File file = new File(uploadFolderPath, filename);

           // Try-with-resources to ensure the FileOutputStream is automatically closed after use